MonikaSzucs/comp-2825-computer-architecture-organization/class1/README.md

 ---

-Translation AKA Compliation
+`Translation AKA Compliation `
-Interpretation
+- Compilers do the conversion from the higher level language to the lower level language
+- converting an entire high level language (HLL) program to an equivalent lower level language  program all at once.
+Then you no longer need the high level language program.
+Ex once you have the game you dont need the course code anymore because you got the .exe
+- compliation is really slow.
+Once it is complied though it is fast.

+`Interpretation`
+- interpreting it as I go word by word
+- cant get rid of your program
+- converts a higher level language program into the equivalent lower level language program, one instruction at a time (convert one instruction, run it, repeat with the next instruction)
+- can run it sooner but not the whole thing.

 --
+## Problem with modularity
 - As you keep adding more levels it will make things more slower/less speed.
-It will make it more modular.
+It will make it more modular as you add more levels.
 - the more instructions that are below the more powerful the level above

 ---

+Video 1:50:00 explanation
+Lesson 1
+--

 Page 52 in textbook
 4. consider a multilevle computer in which all the levels are different.
 Each level has instructions that are m times as powerful as those  for the level below it; that is, one level r k seconds to run, how long would equivalent programs take at levels 2,3 and 4 assuming n level r instructions are required to interpret a single r + 1 instruction?